Shri-adi31/Shri-adi31/readme.md

 # My name is Shriman Aditya

-I am a CSE graduate and a web developer .
+I am a CSE undergraduate and a web developer .